There’s one thing about the anime community that makes it so toxic: fanbases and fandoms.

 Gundam came first, but Neon Genesis Evangelion made Mecha “famous”.
 And not for reasons that are obvious or related to robots necessarily.

-But I guess this is a thing with anime shows like this.
+But I guess this is a thing with

 The person who made the fake suicide thingy is SICK.
 Faking a suicide is so f*cked up on so many levels and blaming it on the FNDM just makes the RWBY fandom look way worse than what it actually is.
 It is a serious thing, it even triggered my friends and made them feel anxious +